budavariam/budavariam.github.io/content/posts/2021-12-12-starschema-hackathon-2021.md

 Sooooo a change of plans!
 We found another problem that affects many people, and we can solve it quickly with the tools we already have.

-When someone joins the company, it's hard to know everyone by name.
+When someone joins the company, it's hard for them to instantly know everyone by name.
-So it's easier to follow the conversations if they can associate a face with a name.
+It's better, if they can associate a face with the names.
-We already have a site for that, but it would be so much better if we could get that information right from Slack instead of loading the website up.
+We already have a site for that, but it would be so much better if we could get that information right in Slack instead of loading the website up.
 We live in Slack anyways.
 So we started to make it happen.

 And by we, I mean I.